-Topology announces its ambitions through radio and particularly television, a signal for everywhere and nowhere, potentially interested in anyone or anywhere, a Candid Camera.
+Film Noir comes to an end when it is no longer possible to imagine anything great but evil lurking out of bounds.
+If something passes undetected for any length of time it is because it has no value.
+The era of the great openly declared villains is over.
+In topological times, the bad guys pass as normal or corrupt the law.
+Cinema as the machine for imagining the open space outside the line is consigned to the past.
+Topology announces its new ambitions through radio and particularly television, a signal for everywhere and nowhere, potentially interested in anyone or anywhere, a Candid Camera.
 The key genres for working out the subsumption of the topographic into the topological are the situation comedy and the game show.
 On a game show, anyone can be taken out of everyday life and brought into the magic circle of television; on a sitcom, television can extend itself to the everyday life familiar to the average viewer, anywhere.
 Sitcom and game show announce the coming of a topology in which all of space might be doubled simultaneously, without lag, by lines of image, lines of sound, which as yet still broadcast out of central nodes.
-The lines run only one way and indiscriminately.
+The lines run only one way and indiscriminately, but incorporates anyone and anything of value.
+What is excluded, from its point of view, has no value.
+The romance of the outsider is dead.

-What completes topology and prepares it for the next — unknown — level is when the line splits again.
-The telegraph is a line that connects, but it is also a code, a line that makes distinctions, chopping information up into digital bits.
-Gradually, the digital extends and expands to the whole of telesthesia, from telegraph to the internet and beyond.
-This combination of the speed of telesthesia, its perpetual advantage in its war with objects and subjects, with the digital code that divides all information and makes it malleable, is what makes possible a vast and inclusive topology of gamespace.
-This is the third level: The world of topology is the world of The Cave™.
+What completes topology and prepares it for the next — unknown — level is when the line splits again, into analog and digital.
+The analog lines of radio and telephone and television give way to digital lines, which reach back to the precedent of the telegraph, but extend its digital code to an increasingly flexible and all embracing web of communication lines.
+Gradually, the digital extends and expands to the whole of telesthesia.
+The internet incorporates text, sound, images, then moving images.
+The cyberspace of the internet becomes mobile and portable and turns into the cellspace of mobile telephony.
+This combination of the speed of telesthesia with the digital code is what makes possible a vast and inclusive topology of gamespace.
+This is the third level: The world of topology is the world of The Cave.
 Any and every space is a network of lines, pulsing with digital data, on which players act and react.
 In work and play, it is not the novel, not cinema, not television that offers the line within which to grasp the form of everyday life, it is the game.
-Julian Dibbell: “…in the strange new world of immateriality toward whcih the engines of production have long been driving us, we can now at last make out the contours of a more familiar realm of the insubstantial — the realm of games and make believe.”
+Julian Dibbell: “…in the strange new world of immateriality toward which the engines of production have long been driving us, we can now at last make out the contours of a more familiar realm of the insubstantial — the realm of games and make believe.”*

-If the novel, cinema or television can reveal through their particulars an allegory of the world that makes them possible, the game reveals something else entirely.
+If the novel, cinema or television can reveal through their particulars an allegory of the world that makes them possible, the game reveals something else.
 For the reader, the novel produces allegory as something textual.
-The world of possibility is the world of the linguistic sign.
-For the viewer, the screen allegory is something luminous.
-The world of possibility is the world of mechanical reproducibility.
+The world of possibility is the play of the linguistic sign.
+For the cineaste, the world of possibility is a play of light and shade.
 For the gamer, the game produces allegory as something algorithmic.
 The world of possibility is the world internal to the algorithm.
-So: a passage from the topic to the topographic, mediated by the novel; a passage from the topographic to the topological, mediated by television; a passage, mediated by the game, from the topological to as yet unknown geographies, a point where the gamer seems to be stuck.
+So: a passage from the topic to the topographic, mediated by the novel; a passage from the topographic to the topological, mediated by television; a passage, mediated by the game, from the topological to as yet unknown spaces, a point where the gamer seems to be stuck.
+Is it really the case that the gamer merely revels in blood mischief and role playing?
+Or is there a deeper understanding of the cave that can be had from gaming within it?